Crystal detector: Use during the broadcast era

 In the 1920s, the amplifying triode vacuum tube, invented in 1907 by Lee De Forest, replaced earlier technology in both radio transmitters and receivers.

 AM radio broadcasting spontaneously arose around 1920, and radio listening exploded to become a hugely popular pastime.
-The initial listening audience for the new broadcasting stations was probably largely owners of crystal radios.
+The initial listening audience for the new broadcasting stations was largely owners of crystal radios, because many consumers couldn't afford the new tube radios.
 But lacking amplification, crystal radios had to be listened to with earphones, and could only receive nearby local stations.
 The amplifying vacuum tube radios which began to be mass-produced in 1921 had greater reception range, did not require the fussy adjustment of a cat whisker, and produced enough audio output power to drive loudspeakers, allowing the entire family to listen comfortably together, or dance to Jazz Age music.

 So during the 1920s vacuum tube receivers replaced crystal radios in all except poor households.

 Commercial and military wireless telegraphy stations had already switched to more sensitive vacuum tube receivers.
-Vacuum tubes temporarily put an end to crystal detector research.
+Vacuum tubes put an end to crystal detector development.
 The temperamental, unreliable action of the crystal detector had always been a barrier to its acceptance as a standard component in commercial radio equipment and was one reason for its rapid replacement.
 Frederick Seitz, an early semiconductor researcher, wrote:

-The crystal radio became a cheap alternative receiver used in emergencies and by people who couldn't afford tube radios: teenagers, the poor, and those in developing countries.
+The crystal radio became a cheap alternative receiver used in emergencies and by people who could not afford tube radios: teenagers, the poor, and those in developing countries.
 Building a crystal set remained a popular educational project to introduce people to radio, used by organizations like the Boy Scouts.
 The galena detector, the most widely used type among amateurs, became virtually the only detector used in crystal radios from this point on.
 The carborundum junction saw some use as a detector in early vacuum tube radios because it was more sensitive than the triode grid-leak detector.
 Crystal radios were kept as emergency backup radios on ships.
 During World War II in Nazi-occupied Europe the radio saw use as an easily constructed, easily concealed clandestine radio by Resistance groups.
 After World War II, the development of modern semiconductor diodes finally made the galena cat whisker detector obsolete.